intrinio/javascript-sdk/docs/FundamentalsApi.md

 var fundamentals_api = new intrinio.FundamentalsApi();

-var id = "id_example"; // String | The Intrinio ID for the Fundamental
+var id = "fun_ge9LlE"; // String | The Intrinio ID for the Fundamental

 fundamentals_api.getFundamentalById(id).then(function(data) {